ALMONDO-Project/ALMONDO-WebApplication/README.md

 ```
 The application information of simulation states and errors both on the terminal and on a `error.log` file.
 In debug mode the information are stored on a `debug.log` file.

-### Dockerization
-Added info if required to run the application in a 'non_develop' mode.

 ## User Workflow
 ### Step 1: Creating the Agent Network